'Songbird John': Retired General Smears John McCain On Fox, Falsely Claims Vietnam Torture 'Worked'

-Arizona Senator John McCain, who is 81-years-old and suffering from what is believed to be terminal brain cancer, was targeted by a retired general appearing on Fox Business News Thursday.
-The retired general slammed McCain as “Songbird John,” repeating a long-debunked rumor that McCain cracked under torture in Vietnam.
+Arizona Senator John McCain, who is 81 years old and suffering from what is believed to be terminal brain cancer, was targeted by a retired general appearing on Fox Business News Thursday, who slammed McCain as “Songbird John,” repeating a long-debunked rumor that McCain cracked under torture in Vietnam.

 McCain was held as a prisoner of war by the North Vietnamese for more than five years, between late 1967 and early 1973.
-During his captivity, McCain was subjected to repeated physical abuse, torture, and long stretches of solitary confinement.
+During his captivity, McCain was subjected to repeated physical abuse, torture and long stretches of solitary confinement.

 But when McCain, a Republican, ran for president in 2000, opposing eventual Republican nominee George W. Bush, he faced rumors that during that harrowing ordeal, he cracked under the Vietnamese torture, slapping him with nickname “Hanoi Hilton Songbird” and even branding him a “traitor.”
 But according to an investigation by PolitiFact during McCain’s second presidential campaign in 2008, there has never been any evidence that McCain “sang” to his captors in what was then North Vietnam.